richardtshop/support-zoom-dev2020/Week_5/6-Assignment-For_the_OOP_of_it/Instructions.md

 ## Requirements

-### Create a base class with the following specifications:
+### Create a base class with the following specifications

-- [ ] Must have 3 attributes
+- [x] Must have 3 attributes
-- [ ] Uses proper Encapsulation
+- [x] Uses proper Encapsulation
-- [ ] Uses data validation for setting attributes
+- [x] Uses data validation for setting attributes
-- [ ] Contains an array
+- [x] Contains an array
-- [ ] Has an initialization method
+- [x] Has an initialization method
-- [ ] Contains 3 other methods
+- [x] Contains 3 other methods
-- [ ] Uses at least 1 block
+- [x] Uses at least 1 block

 ### Create 3 subclasses that inherit from the base class.
-Each subclass must:
+Each subclass must

-- [ ] Exist in their own .rb file
+- [x] Exist in their own .rb file
 - [ ] Have at least 1 additional attribute
 - [ ] Have at least 1 additional method.
 - [ ] Overwrite at least 1 parent method.